Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in two games in a row.
-In his last five games he is hitting .208 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is batting .240 with three doubles, a home run, a walk and nine RBI.

 Rodríguez Recent Games